pnarl50/tao-of-tmux/manuscript/00-foreward.md

 First, anything involving installation and hard technical details are in the appendix at the back of this book.

-For those whose learning preference run to the visual approach or users of Windows 10, I have added screenshots.
+I have added screenshots for those whose learning preference leans to a visual approach or users of Windows 10.

 [*Thinking Tmux*](#thinking-tmux), goes over a breakdown of what tmux does and how it relates to the GUI desktops we already use on our